-Chicken stromboli with salsa verde is a delicious twist on the traditional Italian stuffed bread.
-This Mexican-influenced version has layers of ground chicken breast, pepper jack cheese and salsa verde.
+This chicken stromboli recipe with salsa verde is a delicious twist on traditional Italian stuffed bread.
+This Mexican-influenced version has layers of ground chicken breast, pepper jack cheese, and salsa verde.
 It's perfect for an easy meal or appetizer with simple ingredients.

 Chicken stromboli is an easy dinner or appetizer that everyone will love.
 Make your own pizza dough or use your favorite pre-made pizza dough.

 - It's quick and easy - the most difficult step is rolling the stromboli dough.

 - It's versatile, use any combination of stuffing ingredients that you like.